pawarherschel/UniOfAalto/script.typ

 = self introduction

 Heya, My name is Herschel Pravin Pawar.
-This video has been recorded as part of deliverables for admission process for Aalto School of Science's Game Design and Development.
+This video has been recorded as part of deliverables for admission process of Aalto School of Science's Game Design and Development.
 Everything you see in this video: script, links, and images are part of a Typst document available freely on GitHub under a public domain license.